wartman/capsule/readme.md

 }
 ```

-...our could **wouldn't compile**.
+...our code **wouldn't compile**.
 Instead, we'd get an error telling us that the `FooService` and `BarService` dependencies were not satisfied.
 You don't _need_ to use Capsule with `Container.build` and `Module`s, but it's probably a good idea.

 > Importantly, if you map dependencies outside a `Module.provide` method Capsule currently **cannot** track the dependency.
 This will hopefully change in the future.